rickhelmus/patRoon/README.md

 ```

 ### R Dependencies
-Besides 'regular' R package dependencies, which should be installed automatically with `install_github()`, the following optional R packages may also need to be installed:
+Besides regular R package dependencies, which should be installed automatically with `install_github()`, the following optional R packages may also need to be installed:

 ``` r
 install.packages("RDCOMClient") # required for DataAnalysis functionality